-While most reports of a precipitous decline in an animal population are met with dismay, ecologists are responding optimistically to news of decreased sightings of the lionfish in some places is reason for optimism.
+While most reports of a precipitous decline in an animal population are met with dismay, news of decreased sightings of the lionfish in some places is reason for optimism.

-With its vivid candy stripes and incredible fringed, flowing fins, the football-sized lionfish is a beautiful creature to behold; it is also a fast-growing voracious eater that reproduces year-round.
-And it has no known predators in the eastern Atlantic and Caribbean, where it has taken up residence since the early 2000s, presumably as the result of people releasing the popular aquarium fish into coastal waters.
+With its vivid candy stripes and incredible fringed, flowing fins, the football-sized lionfish is a beautiful creature to behold; Pterois volitans is also a fast-growing voracious eater that reproduces year-round.
+And it has no known predators in the eastern Atlantic and Caribbean, where it has taken up residence since the early 2000s, some believe as the result of people releasing the popular aquarium fish into coastal waters.

 Jamaica was the first to come up with a solution, launching a campaign to decrease the population of lionfish in an effort to preserve regional reefs suffering from the species’ taste for native juvenile fish and crustaceans.
-Now Jamaica's National Environment and Planning Agency has revealed a 66 percent drop in sightings of lionfish in coastal waters with depths of 75 feet, reports ABC News.
+Jamaica's National Environment and Planning Agency revealed a 66 percent drop in sightings of lionfish in coastal waters with depths of 75 feet, ABC News reported at the time.

-Dayne Buddo, a marine ecologist who focuses on marine invaders at the Caribbean island's University of the West Indies, believes the decline is due to a changing attitude about the fish by local fisherman.
-Although those multiple flowing dorsal fins are exquisite to look at, they pack a powerful punch of venom, and Buddo said that in the past, Jamaican fishermen have been hesitant to deal with the pain-inducing fish.
+Dayne Buddo, a marine ecologist who focuses on marine invaders at the Caribbean island's University of the West Indies, believes Jamaica's decline in lionfish is due to changing attitudes about the fish by local fisherman.
+Although those multiple flowing dorsal fins are exquisite to look at, they pack a powerful punch of venom.
+Buddo said that in the past, Jamaican fishermen had been hesitant to deal with the pain-inducing fish.
 However, now the species has become a popular food item.

 As it turns out, the spines are easily removed and cooking neutralizes the poison; plus, they taste good.
 The white flesh of the fish is said to be similar in flavor to certain snappers and groupers.